cmoserj/culturologies.github.io/_pages/publications.md

 {% endif %}

 {% include base_path %}
 Click on any of the papers below to find full-text PDFs attached.
+For a comprehensive list of these, please check out [my CV](https://culturologies.co/cv).

 {% for post in site.publications reversed %}
   {% include archive-single.html %}